-We work with independent investigative reporters to produce deeply reported journalism that we publish in partnership with a wide variety of print, broadcast and digital media outlets — allowing us to bring investigative reporting to a range of audiences.
-Our editors provide freelance reporters with expert editorial guidance, a team of researchers, and funds to cover their travel, time and other reporting costs.
-We are committed to reporting from the ground level, finding stories and sources among the communities most affected by wrongdoing.
+Type Investigations is a home for ambitious independent investigative journalism.
+We tell deeply reported stories in partnership with print, broadcast, and digital media outlets — allowing us to bring our work to a wide range of audiences.
+Our team provides journalists with expert editorial guidance; rigorous fact-checking; research assistance; and funds to cover their travel, time, and other reporting costs.
+We are committed to reporting from the ground up, elevating stories from the communities most affected by wrongdoing.
 Our work enables groundbreaking journalism that would otherwise be impossible.

 OUR TRACK RECORD